-5.2 What corporate governance-related disclosures are required?
+5.2 What corporate governance-related disclosures are required and are there some disclosures that should be published on websites?

 The FIEA requires listed companies to disclose (i) their corporate governance policies (e.g. an outline of their policies and the reasons for adopting such policies, etc.), and (ii) information regarding the compensation of directors, statutory auditors and executive officers (see question 3.3).
 In addition to these disclosures through securities reports and disclosure through business reports, the FIEA requires listed companies to submit an internal control report once every fiscal year to the relevant local finance bureau, setting forth an assessment of their internal procedures designed for ensuring the credibility of their financial statements and information that might materially influence financial statements.